 Cost of sales consists of third-party manufacturing costs, freight, royalties, and indirect overhead costs associated with sales of Firdapse[®].
 Cost of sales may also include period costs related to certain inventory manufacturing services, inventory adjustments charges, unabsorbed manufacturing and overhead costs, and manufacturing variances.
 Prior to FDA approval in November 2018, the cost of manufacturing Firdapse[®] was expensed, including our build-up of anticipated launch product.
-This has caused cost of sales to appear artificially low as we consumed product manufactured prior to approval, and will continue to do so until we deplete such product and additional product is manufactured and distributed.
+This will cause the cost of sales to appear artificially low as we consumed product manufactured and in process prior to approval, and will continue to do so until we deplete such product.